khulnasoft/devkit/docs/attestations/sbom-protocol.md

 # SBOM Scanning Protocol

-BuildKit supports automatic creation of [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain) for builds, attaching them as [image attestations](./attestation-storage.md).
+DevKit supports automatic creation of [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain) for builds, attaching them as [image attestations](./attestation-storage.md).

 To scan the filesystem contents, a user can specify an SBOM generator image.
 When run, this image is passed the rootfs of the build stage as a read-only mount, writes its SBOM scan data to a specified directory.

-The SBOM generator image is expected to follow the rules of the BuildKit SBOM generator protocol, defined in this document.
+The SBOM generator image is expected to follow the rules of the DevKit SBOM generator protocol, defined in this document.

 > **Note**